Orlando Synthetic Marijuana Attorneys

-At Moses and Rooth Attorneys at Law, our Orlando marijuana defense lawyers protect the rights of individuals throughout Central Florida.
-If you are a smoke shop owner charged with selling marijuana, or if you have been charged with possession of marijuana, you need effective defense to fight the charges and avoid jail.
-The defense attorneys at our firm provide the effective defense you need.
+At Moses and Rooth Attorneys at Law, our Orlando synthetic marijuana lawyers protect the rights of individuals throughout Central Florida.
+If you are a smoke shop owner charged with selling synthetic marijuana, or if you have been charged with possession of synthetic marijuana or spice, you need effective defense to fight the charges and avoid jail.
+The drug crime defense attorneys at our firm provide the effective defense you need.

 Although Florida marijuana laws have a history of strong enforcement, some entrepreneurial manufacturers utilized a recently closed loophole in these laws.
 That loophole allowed people to manufacture, buy, and sell synthetic marijuana.
 Commonly referred to as K2 or spice, synthetic marijuana still remains a popular alternative to traditional weed.
 However, a change in Florida law criminalized the sale and use of all synthetic marijuana.